firmanium/gedit-external-tools/README.md

-# gedit-external-tools-encrypt
+# gedit-external-tools
-Gedit External Tools for encrypting edited file
+Gedit External Tools for encrypting and decrypting edited file